totemo/watson/README.md

 By default, Prism groups together what it considers to be related edits.
 For example, if a player placed red wool 5 minutes ago and just now places green wool, Prism may report that as placing multiple red wool 5 minutes ago.
 In order for watson to show individual edits, it is necessary to configure Prism to report each edit separately by setting lookup-auto-group to false in the configuration of the plugin.

-At the time of writing, Watson does not support automatically calculating stone:diamond ratios, or automatically paging through results when used with Prism.
+At the time of writing, Watson does not support automatically calculating stone:diamond ratios ("/w ratio"), querying previous or subsequent edits ("/w pre" and "/w post") or automatically paging through results when used with Prism.

+### CoreProtect Support

+As with Prism, CoreProtect support is currently limited to viewing inspector and lookup results.
+When used with CoreProtect, Watson does not currently support automatically calculating stone:diamond ratios ("/w ratio"), querying previous or subsequent edits ("/w pre" and "/w post") or automatically paging through results.

+Note also that the parsing of lookup results currently ignores the returned world and assumes the current world instead.
+This will be resolved under [Issue #23](https://github.com/totemo/watson/issues/23).

 ### Configuration File